getify/You-Dont-Know-JS/scope-closures/ch7.md

 }
 ```

 The `requestURL` and `requestData` inputs are provided ahead of time, resulting in a partially-applied function (`makeRequest(..)`), which we name `handler`.
-When the event eventually fires, the final input (`evt`, even though it's ignored) is passed to `handler()`, triggering the underlying Ajax request.
+When the event eventually fires, the final input (`evt`, even though it's ignored) is passed to `handler()`, completing its inputs and triggering the underlying Ajax request.

-Behavior wise, this program is pretty similar to the previous one, with the same extent of closure.
+Behavior wise, this program is pretty similar to the previous one, with the same kind of closure.
 But by isolating the creation of `makeRequest(..)` in a separate utility (`defineHandler(..)`), we make that definition more reusable across the program.
 We also explicitly limit the closure scope to only the two variables needed.

 So what does closure do for our programs?

 * Closure can improve efficiency by allowing a function instance to remember previously determined information instead of having to compute it each time.

 * Closure can improve code readability, bounding scope-exposure by encapsulating variable(s) inside function instances, while still making sure the information in those variables is accessible for future use.
-The resultant narrower, more specialized function instances are cleaner to interact with, since the preserved information doesn't need to be passed in.
+The resultant narrower, more specialized function instances are cleaner to interact with, since the preserved information doesn't need to be passed in every invocation.

 ## Closer to Closure

 As we close down this really dense chapter, just take some deep breaths and a few moments to let all that sink in.
-Seriously, this is a lot of information for anyone to consume, so it's entirely reasonable if your head is kind of spinning right now.
+Seriously, that's a lot of information for anyone to consume!
+It's entirely reasonable if your head is kind of spinning right now.

-This chapter presented two models for mentally grasping closure:
+This chapter presents two models for mentally tackling closure:

-* Observational: closure is a function instance remembering its outer variables even as that function is passed around and executed in other scopes.
+* Observational: closure is a function instance remembering its outer variables even as that function is passed around and **invoked in** other scopes.

-* Implementational: closure is a function instance and its scope environment being preserved in-place while any references to it are passed around and executed in other scopes.
+* Implementational: closure is a function instance and its scope environment being preserved in-place while any references to it are passed around and **invoked from** other scopes.

 Closure allows a function to remember information, which makes instances of that function more efficient and easier to interact with.
 Closure also creates more effective bounding of scope-exposure for variables, which improves code organization and readability.